-Amongst all these amazing miracles, Allah (Glorious is He and He is Exalted) also ordered the Angels to instruct Prophet Muhammad ﷺ to establish hijama cupping therapy;
+Amongst all these amazing miracles, Allah the Exalted also ordered the Angels to instruct Prophet Muhammad (peace and blessings be upon him) to establish hijama cupping therapy;

-“I did not pass by an Angel from the Angels on the Night Journey except that they all said to me; ‘Upon you is Hijama cupping, O Muhammad’”(Saheeh Sunan ibn Maajah -3477)
+“I did not pass by an Angel from the Angels on the Night Journey except that they all said to me; ‘Upon you is cupping (hijama), O Muhammad’”(Sahih; Sunan Ibn Majah º3477)

 2. “The Best of Medicines”

-Hijama was declared the best of medicines by Prophet Muhammad ﷺ, alongside the Quran.
+Hijama was declared the best of medicines by Prophet Muhammad (peace and blessings be upon him), alongside the Quran.

-He ﷺ said: “Hijama cupping is the most helpful procedure for human beings to cure themselves.”
-(Al Bukhari # 5357)
+He (peace and blessings be upon him) said: “Cupping is the most helpful procedure for human beings to cure themselves.”
+(Sahih al-Bukhari º5357)

 Cupping therapy has been practiced for centuries globally.
 The first documented medical text was found in 1550 BC in Egypt.
 Cupping was also discovered in China over 5,000 years ago and is still practiced to this day.
-It was commonly practiced in the Roman Empire, Islamic Empire, Europe, Russia, Central Asia, South Asia and USA.
+It was commonly practiced in the Roman Empire, Islamic Empire, Europe, Russia, Central Asia, South Asia, and the United States.
 It was very popular during the middle ages and 18th and 19th Centuries in Europe.
-Right now it is most popular in China, Finland and Russia and many Islamic countries.
+Right now it is most popular in China, Finland, Russia and many Muslim-majority countries.

 Cupping therapy is the name of the actual procedure itself.
 A vacuum is created in a cup and placed on the body.
 This vacuum causes a negative pressure and pulls the muscles into the cup and therefore, draws the blood to the cupped area.
 This is known as “dry cupping”.
 Then you remove the cup in order to make small, shallow incisions in that same area, before putting the cup back on.
 This pulls out the toxic blood, acids and excess fluids from the body.
-This is known as “Wet Cupping or Blood Cupping.”
+This is known as wet, or blood cupping.